accurascan/Flutter-AccuraScan-KYC/README.md

 <string>App usage photos for save document picture.</string>
 ```

-## 3.Setup AccuraScan licenses into your projects
+## 3.Setup Accura Scan licenses into your projects

-Accura has two license require for use full functionality of this library.
+Accura Scan has two license require for use full functionality of this library.
 Generate your own Accura license from here
 **key.license**

 This license is compulsory for this library to work. it will get all setup of accura SDK.